66 Euphemism Examples to Read Before You Meet Your Maker

 And of course, no polite conversation on euphemisms would be complete without sharing one of my favorite George Carlin bits.

-(Warning: Georgie uses some pretty strong language at times, so cover your youngster’s ears)
+(Warning: Georgie uses a curse word here and there, so cover your youngster’s ears)

 YouTube video